MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cicd-workflow.md

 - Configure branch policies and permissions that match the responsibilities of the cluster, with a minimum amount of reviewers to approve changes.
 - Configure a PR pipeline to validate YAML configurations, syntax, and optionally deploy a test cluster.
 Setup a branch policy to require this pipeline to run successful before any merge can be accepted.
 - Implement secrets using the [Azure Key Vault Provider for Secrets Store CSI Driver](/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider), this will allow for the integration of an Azure Key Vault as a secrets store with an Arc-enabled Kubernetes cluster via a CSI volume.
+- The Flux extension supports namespace and cluster scoped configurations, choose the namespace scope when a configuration should not have access beyond a single namespace.

 ## Next steps

 For more guidance for your hybrid cloud adoption journey,  review the following:

-- To learn more about Azure Arc, check out the [Conceptual GitOps with Fluxv2](/azure/azure-arc/kubernetes/conceptual-Gitops-flux2)
+- To learn more about GitOps with Azure Arc on Kubernetes, check out the [Conceptual GitOps with Fluxv2](/azure/azure-arc/kubernetes/conceptual-Gitops-flux2)
-- To learn more about Azure Arc, check out the [Use GitOps with Fluxv2](/azure/azure-arc/kubernetes/tutorial-use-Gitops-flux2)
+- To learn more about GitOps with Azure Arc on Kubernetes, check out the [Use GitOps with Fluxv2](/azure/azure-arc/kubernetes/tutorial-use-Gitops-flux2)
-- To learn more about Azure Arc, check out the [Conceptual GitOps Fluxv2 CI/CD Process](/azure/azure-arc/kubernetes/conceptual-Gitops-flux2-ci-cd)
+- To learn more about GitOps with Azure Arc on Kubernetes, check out the [Conceptual GitOps Fluxv2 CI/CD Process](/azure/azure-arc/kubernetes/conceptual-Gitops-flux2-ci-cd)
-- To learn more about Azure Arc, check out the [Tutorial to implement Fluxv2 CI/CD](/azure/azure-arc/kubernetes/tutorial-Gitops-flux2-ci-cd)
+- To learn more about GitOps with Azure Arc on Kubernetes, check out the [Tutorial to implement Fluxv2 CI/CD](/azure/azure-arc/kubernetes/tutorial-Gitops-flux2-ci-cd)